agroscope-ch/openfoodtox/README.md

 [![Project Status: WIP – Initial development is in progress, but there has not yet been a stable, usable release suitable for the public.](https://www.repostatus.org/badges/latest/wip.svg)](https://www.repostatus.org/#wip)
 <!-- badges: end -->

-This R package provides convenient access to the data extracted from some of the spreadsheet files made available as OpenFoodTox, the chemical hazards database of the European Food Safety Authority (EFSA).
+This R package provides convenient access to data extracted from some of the spreadsheet files made available as OpenFoodTox, the chemical hazards database of the European Food Safety Authority (EFSA).
 The original files have been published under the